Nagendra1997/mesibo-documentation/mesibo-module.md

 ```
 ### 3.`bot_on_message`

-We need message containing queries from the end user only. `on_message` will alert you for any message sent or recieved.
+We need message containing queries from the end user only. `on_message` will alert you for any message sent or received.
 So, we filter these messages to match only those messages that are incoming from a particular user `bot_user`.
 For incoming messages from `bot_user` we process the message/query and send a response from the chat-bot.
 For all other messages we pass the message as it is.
 ```C